cspray/Setty/README.md

 - Manually building enums is *not* supported.
 Both the `\Setty\Enum\<EnumName>Enum` and `\Setty\Enum\<EnumName>` objects are *dynamically created using `eval()``*.
 Thus for them to be properly created you **MUST** create them through the `\Setty\Builder\EnumBuilder` interface.
 - All enum constant values will be cast to a string.
 You may pass integers and floats as constant values but they will be cast as a string.
 Because of our use of the `__toString` method for comparison we are making a decision to enforce stringiness on all constant values.

+## Who the hell would do this?!

+I would that's who!
+My name is Charles Sprayberry and I occasionally write PHP code.
+I created [`ClassLoader`](http://github.com/cspray/ClassLoader), [`SprayFire`](http://github.com/cspray/SprayFire) and now Setty.
+You can read more about my thoughts on software development and PHP at my [blog where I ramble about things](http://cspray.github.io).